GeekTrainer/react-aswa-workshop/workshop/2-functions.md

 # Implementing Azure Functions for server-side code

-The primary use case for Azure Static Web Apps is for full stack web applications where much of the logic is on the client.
+The primary use case for Azure Static Web Apps is for full stack web applications, where much of the logic is on the client.
 However, there will always be a need for server-side code.
 Azure Static Web Apps supports this through [Azure Functions](https://docs.microsoft.com/azure/azure-functions/functions-overview), a serverless offering from Azure.
-Azure Functions automatically scale eliminating the need to manage VMs and web servers.
+Azure Functions automatically scale, eliminating the need to manage VMs and web servers.

 ## Adding Azure Functions to our project

 Let's add server-side code by using Azure Functions.
-We'll take advantage of the Azure Functions extension in Visual Studio Code.
+To do this, we'll take advantage of the Azure Functions extension in Visual Studio Code.
 We will create a new folder to hold our functions, create a new function, and then add the appropriate code.
 You will be creating an "HTTP trigger" function, which behaves similarly to a REST endpoint, allowing you to make HTTP calls to it.

 1. Inside Visual Studio Code, create a new folder named **api** in the root of the project
 1. Select the **Azure** icon to access the **FUNCTIONS** extension